Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots

-(i)~Let us first assume that $a=s'$ at time $t$.
-Recall that $cw(a,r)>\pi/2$, which implies that $\alpha=cw(r,s)<\pi/2$ (because $\pi=cw(s',s)=cw(a,s)=cw(a,r)+cw(r,s)$, and therefore $cw(a,q)\leq \alpha<\pi/2<cw(a,r)$.
-In particular, $q\neq r$, and so $q$ does not move at time $t$.
-Let us now examine the configuration at time $t+1$.
-According to \cref{l:algorithm}, $cw(s,r)=\delta/3$ (rule~4.a), and either $cw(a,q)=\beta/2-\delta/7$ (rule~4.b) or $cw(a,q)=\beta/2$ (rule~4.c).
-In any case, $s$ no longer has an antipodal robot, and $a$ has moved by at least $\beta/2\geq \delta/2>\delta/3$, implying that $a$ is not antipodal to $r$, and therefore $r$ has no antipodal robot, either.
-Moreover, $cw(a,q)\geq \beta/2-\delta/7\geq \delta/2-\delta/7>\delta/3$, implying that the angular distance between $s$ and $r$ is strictly smaller than any other, and in particular the configuration at time $t+1$ is still rotationally asymmetric, and $s$ is the new true leader.
-Also, all robots see both $s$ and $r$ (because $r$ and $s$ have no antipodal robots).
+(i)~Let us first assume that $a=s'$ at time $t$ (refer to \cref{f:l10} (left)).
+Let us examine the configuration at time $t+1$ (hence, where referring to $r$, we mean the position of $r$ at time $t+1$, etc.).
+According to \cref{l:algorithm}, $cw(s,r)=\delta/3$ (rule~4.a), and either $cw(a,q)=\beta/2-\delta/7\geq \delta/2-\delta/7>\delta/3$ (rule~4.b) or $cw(a,q)=\beta/2\geq \delta/2$ (rule~4.c).
+The only exceptional case is $q=r$, which implies that $cw(a,q)>\alpha\geq \delta$.
+In all cases, we have $cw(a,q)>\delta/3=cw(s,r)$.
+Observe that $s$ no longer has an antipodal robot, and $a$ has moved by at least $\beta/2\geq \delta/2>\delta/3$.
+It follows that $a$ is not antipodal to $r$, and therefore $r$ has no antipodal robot, either.
+Moreover, $cw(a,q)>\delta/3$ implies that the angular distance between $s$ and $r$ is strictly smaller than any other, and in particular the configuration at time $t+1$ is still rotationally asymmetric, and $s$ is the new true leader.
+Also, all robots see both $s$ and $r$ (because $s$ and $r$ have no antipodal robots).
 So, the only robot $x$ such that $x=v(x)$ is $x=s$, and therefore no robot other than $s$ is able to move at time $t+1$ (recall that, due to the second statement of \cref{l:algomove}, if a robot other than the true leader is able to move, it must be able to apply rule~4).
 Moreover, the angular distance between the point antipodal to $s$ and the next robot in the clockwise direction, i.e., $a$, is at least $\beta/2>\delta/3$, which implies that $s=g(s)$.
 It follows that $s$ is able to apply rule~3 at time $t+1$.
 So, the configuration will not change as long as $s$ is not activated, and eventually the semi-synchronous scheduler will activate $s$.
 At that point, $s$ will execute rule~3, and \cref{l:algorule3} applies.